consbio/fl-simple-viewer/README.md

 ## Deploy process

-To deploy, this requires a deploy_settings.py file from Brendan (contains S3 keys and bucket info).
+Install AWS CLI and authorize with appropriate credentials for AWS Static Deploy

 Files are deployed to `viewer.apps.flcpa.databasin.org` bucket in S3.

-Run `create_version.py` after updating version in that script.
-This will create a vN (where N is version number) folder.
-You may need to comment or uncomment the lines for including the individual feature data (can be omitted if those versions already out on S3, otherwise they take a while).

-Then from a command line, run `python tools/deploy.py` to push this up to S3.
+From a command line, run `python tools/deploy.py` to push this up to S3.

 ## Notes

 "Conservation Assets" were formerly known as "Priority Resources" - so any variables in the code that pointed to these will probably be "Priority*" or "PR*".

-## Credit
+## Credits

 This project was developed based on grants from the U.S. Fish and Wildlife Service Peninsular Florida Landscape Conservation Cooperative and Florida Fish and Wildlife Conservation Commission.